Choosing the best metal drill bits can be a game-changer for your project. However, this is not easy as several metal drill bits exist.

 Section 6: FAQ: About Your New Drill Bits for Metal

 Using a drill bit can prove tricky, especially if you are an amateur.
-More so, you will have basic questions on using the drill bit.
-Not to worry, you will find any and such questions along with their answers below.
+More so, you will have basic questions about using the drill bit.
+Not to worry, you will find any questions and their answers below.

-6.1 Is a cobalt or titanium drill bit better?
+6.1 Is a cobalt or titanium drill a bit better?

 Depending on the kind of project you are working on, you can choose either.
 You can opt for titanium for softer materials like aluminum.
 However, cobalt is more suited to hard metals.